lukedohner/heavyyogablog/content/posts/2022-1-05--the-practice/index.md

 ---
-title: Heavy Yoga is the practicing of
+title: Heavy Yoga is the practice of
 category: "What is"
 cover: photo-apple.png
 author: luke dohner